 Dating back to the 1797 James Gillray depiction of William Pitt the Younger, the prime minister of the day, attempting to woo the Bank of England, who is depicted as an old lady wearing a dress of £1 notes (image above).
 The Bank of England has been affectionately referred to as The Old Lady ever since.

-Take a look at these investment banking graduate schemes that can get your career off the ground.
+Browse graduate jobs so that can get your career off the ground.